aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ```

 ## **Setting the Date Format for Category Axis Value**
-Aspose.Slides for Java allows you to set the date format for a category axis value.
+title: Aspose.Slides for Android via Java allows you to set the date format for a category axis value.
 The operation is demonstrated in this Java code:

 ```java
 Presentation pres = new Presentation();